 Maybe it’s because you are not efficient enough, not doing the most important things at the right time, not doing the most things in the least time, day after day, in place year after year, it’s time to make a change and take action, Have an efficient life.

 "The Effective Executive," tells us: Can a group of ordinary people do extraordinary things?
 It's totally doable.
 As long as everyone in our organization can be productive.
 Can it be learned to be effective?
 Being effective can be learned.
 Does everyone have to be productive?
 Being productive is something managers must do in all knowledge organizations.

-How to be effective?
+How it be effective?
 Record and analyze the use of time, focus on contributions, give full play to the strengths of people, prioritize priorities, and make effective decisions.